 In Big Tribune Bay, Hornby Ocean Kayaks offers skimming boards, surfboards, and kayak rentals.
 They sell paddles, canoes, and swimsuits in all types and can even carry gear to distant sections of the shore for a nominal price.

-Who wouldn’t love sipping on margaritas while watching the beautiful hues of sunset on Hornby island beach and strolling under the stars on a sandy beach by the dark blue salal berries?
+Who wouldn’t love sipping on margaritas while watching the beautiful hues of sunset on Hornby Island beach and strolling under the stars on a sandy beach by the dark blue salal berries?
 If you are looking for a place to go on a vacation where you can experience it all, Hornby Island is the place to go.
-In case you are having difficulty finding your way, explore what it’s like to travel to BC’s remote “Little Hawaii” Hornby Island for help.
+If you are having difficulty finding your way, explore what it’s like to travel to BC’s remote “Little Hawaii” Hornby Island for help.

 A trip to the beach is typically one of the first things people choose to do while visiting Hornby Island.
 The fact that Hornby Island’s summertime is warm and dry—ideal beach weather—also benefits.
 The shores still are worth a visit if you are visiting Hornby Island Beach during autumn, winter, or fall for a stroll on the edge of the water and some low tide exploration.